 Tate Modern: The Tanks

-The best feature of the Tanks is its open air viewing gantry offering amazing view of the Thames and St Paul’s Cathedral.
+The best feature of the Tanks is its open-air viewing gantry offering a fantastic view of the Thames and St Paul’s Cathedral.

 The Wallace Collection

 Free talks, tours and workshops are available at Hertford House, the former family home of Sir Richard Wallace and The Marquess of Hertford.